All Episodes

 But they didn't use taxpayer dollars.

-What the hell's Nancy Pelosi living on?
+What the hell is Nancy Pelosi living on?

 Obama, every damn one of them's salary is taxpayer money.

-And they have all these perks and junkets and benefits, they dare sit there and tell private sector people what they can and can't do with private sector money.
+They dare sit there and tell private sector people what they can and can't do with private sector money.

 I'll tell you what, I damn well would love to be able to convene my own hearings and find out what all these people in Congress are doing with our taxpayer money and pass judgment on their usage of it, just as they're passing judgment on everybody else's use of their own private money.

-There shall be no doubt, whatever failed, because these are our modern day royalty.
+There shall be no doubt whatever failed because these are our modern-day royalty.

-Listen to the the uh CEO of Citibank, this in his opening statement yesterday.
+Listen to the CEO of Citibank.

 I would also like to say something about the airplane that was in the news.